 by-id, this directory relies on a storage device’s connection to the system itself.
 The links here are constructed using the system’s interpretation of the hardware used to access the device.
 This has the same drawbacks as

 by-idas connecting a device to a different port can alter this value.

 by-uuid are the best options for persistent identification of specific devices.

-by-idcategorization to be reliably persistent on this platform.
-This is the preferred method of referring to DigitalOcean volumes as it is both persistent, and predictable on first boot.
+by-id categorization to be reliably persistent on this platform.
+This is the preferred method of referring to DigitalOcean volumes as it is both persistent and predictable on first boot.

 In Linux and other Unix-like operating systems, the entire system, regardless of how many physical devices are involved, is represented by a single unified file tree.
-As such, when a filesystem on a drive or partition is to be used, it must be hooked into the existing tree.
+When a filesystem on a drive or partition is to be used, it must be hooked into the existing tree.
 Mounting is the process of attaching a formatted partition or drive to a directory within the Linux filesystem.
-The drive's contents can then be accessed from that directory.
+The drive’s contents can then be accessed from that directory.